 - Seat assignments.
+I generally pay between $25-$75 when I want to ensure that I sit next to my travel companion.
 I usually do not pay this fee as a single traveler and let the airline assign me a seat.
-I pay the fee, generally between $25-$75 when I want to ensure that I am sitting next to my travel companion.

-- Sometimes even for carry-on bags.
-Some budget airlines severely limit or even prohibit carry-on baggage.
+- Some budget airlines severely limit or even prohibit carry-on baggage.
 These airlines charge high fees if you exceed their stringent limits.

-These fees have been a part of many flights for the last decade or so.
+These fees have been a part of many flights for the last decade.
 (Especially flights in/between the US and Canada and flights within the European Union.
 That said, these fees are becoming more and more common on all flights worldwide).

-Most of the time, you are not required to have a boarding pass or a copy of your electronic ticket when you check-in at the airline counter for a flight.
+You are not required to have a boarding pass or a copy of your electronic ticket when you check in at the airline counter for a flight.
 Usually, you can get the boarding pass at the automated kiosk at the airport.
-That said, you can often check-in at the curb for many domestic flights if you already have a boarding pass.
+You can often check in at the curb for many domestic flights if you already have a boarding pass.
 Also, printing the boarding pass ahead of time can save you some time.

 Generally, to board a plane, you will need to present the appropriate government issue ID.
 (A passport is required if you are leaving the country).
-If you have not checked in ahead of time, the ticket agent will use your ID to find your reservation.
-(Note: More and more, you will be required to have your passport upon check-in, even on flights within the same country.
+The ticket agent will use your ID to find your reservation if you have not checked in ahead of time.
+(Note: You will be required to have your passport upon check-in, even on flights within the same country.
 In addition, expect to show your ID and boarding pass multiple times before you board the plane).